Crossamory: Critical Discourses and Terminology

-Critical discourses related to relationship gender roles and role reversals/inversions of the same within heterosexual relationships can be traced back to such early treatises as “The Morality of Marriage, and Other Essays on the Status and Destiny of Women” by Mona Caird (1897), Margaret Fuller’s “Woman in the 19th Century”/“The Great Lawsuit,” Maud Churton Braby’s “Modern Marriage and How to Bear It” (1908), fiction, including “A Love Story Reversed” by Edward Bellamy, and Tolstoy’s turn of the 20^{th} century polemic “The Relations of the Sexes,” all of which explored socially prescribed relational gender roles and reflected upon the possibilities and pitfalls of role reversal.
-Hundreds of years before them, Shakespeare created fictional couples in which traditionally masculine and feminine traits were switched (as in Romeo and Juliet) or used crossdressing disguise as a device to comment upon gender roles and social expectations for men and women’s behavior, both generally and in relation to one another.
+Critical discourses related to relationship gender roles and role reversals/inversions of the same within heterosexual relationships can be traced back to such early treatises as "The Morality of Marriage, and Other Essays on the Status and Destiny of Women" by Mona Caird (1897), Margaret Fuller's "Woman in the 19th Century"/"The Great Lawsuit," Maud Churton Braby's "Modern Marriage and How to Bear It" (1908), fiction, including "A Love Story Reversed" by Edward Bellamy, and Tolstoy's turn of the 20th century polemic "The Relations of the Sexes," all of which explored socially prescribed relational gender roles and reflected upon the possibilities and pitfalls of role reversal.
+Centuries before, Shakespeare created fictional couples in which traditionally masculine and feminine traits were switched (as in Romeo and Juliet) or used crossdressing disguise as a device to comment upon gender roles and social expectations for men and women's behavior, both generally and in relation to one another.

-In the 21st century, these discourses continue with many generative discussions taking place online.
-Conversations related to relationship diversity flourished in digital spaces, reflecting real world relational shifts, as relationship egalitarianism and role reversals in various forms become more common amidst cultural changes and material socioeconomic realities and necessities.
+In the early 21st century, these discourses continued with many generative discussions taking place online.
+In digital spaces, conversations related to relationship diversity reflected real world relational shifts, as relationship egalitarianism and role reversals in various forms grew, reflecting cultural changes and material socioeconomic realities and necessities.

-By the 2010s, relationship role reversal centered conversations had evolved into communal spaces on digital platforms, notably Tumblr, esteemed at the time as a “vibrant hub for self expression and diverse communities.”
-By its peak in 2014, among the users who had "embraced [Tumblr's] affordances to create community-accepted conventions of identity construction" were a number of women in the relationship role reversal community.
-Partly to self-identify and also to distinguish themselves and their affective, romantic, and intimate relationships from BDSM/kink related roles and dynamics, in keeping with the "terminological evolution" the platform fostered, began using the terms “crossamorous” and “crossamorist” to describe themselves, both there and in other online spaces.
-By 2020, “crossamory” had emerged from these conversations as a relational concept and/or identity that could include, should they choose to use the nomenclature, anyone who desired or practiced relationship role reversal in their straight-identified romantic relationships.
+By the 2010s, relationship role reversal centered conversations had evolved into communal spaces on digital platforms, notably Tumblr, esteemed at the time as a "vibrant hub for self expression and diverse communities."
+By its mid-decade peak, among the users who had "embraced [Tumblr's] affordances to create community-accepted conventions of identity construction" were a number of women in the relationship role reversal community.
+To self identify and to clearly differentiate themselves and their affective, romantic, and intimate relationships from unrelated roles and dynamics, especially those emerging out of BDSM contexts—crossamory, like relationship anarchy or polyamory and other relational structures or approaches, is a relationship orientation; it is not related to BDSM or kink constructs—in keeping with the "terminological evolution" the platform fostered, they began using the terms "crossamorous" and "crossamorist" to describe themselves, both there and in other online spaces.
+By 2020, "crossamory" (not to be confused with crossarmory) had emerged from these conversations as a relational concept and/or identity that could include, should they choose to use the nomenclature, anyone who desires or practices relationship gender role reversal.